Effect of Temperature on Resistance

 The effect of heat on the atomic structure of a material is to make the atoms vibrate, and the higher the temperature, the more violently the atoms vibrate.
 The vibration of the atom due to the collision of electrons produces heat.
 The collision hinders the path of electron flow, and thus, the resistance of the conductor increases with an increase in the temperature.

-Effect of temperature on resistance of insulator
+Effect of Temperature on Resistance of Insulator

 In an insulator, however, there is a slightly different situation.
 There are so few free electrons that hardly can cause current to flow through them.
 Almost all the electrons are tightly bound to the nucleus of the atom.
 It is very difficult to break the bond at a normal temperature.
-Heating insulating material vibrates the atoms, and if heated sufficiently, the atoms vibrate violently enough to actually shake some of their captive electrons free, creating free electrons to become carriers of current.
+Heating insulating material vibrates the atoms, and if heated sufficiently, the atoms vibrate violently enough to shake some of their captive electrons free, creating free electrons to become carriers of current.

 Thus, the resistance of the insulator decreases with an increase in temperature.

-Effect of temperature on resistance of semiconductor
+Effect of Temperature on Resistance of Semiconductor

 In a semiconductor, the resistance decreases with an increase in temperature.
 The resistance of the semiconductor material decreases non-linearly with an increase in temperature.
 Thus, the semiconductor devices exhibit non-linear or non-ohmic characteristics.